 he war years were over, the economy was looking up with the discovery of oil in Leduc, people were desperate to be happy.
-Calgarians of all ages wanted to play games, to compete in organized sports, to cheer on their teams, to enjoy nature, to explore their teams, to enjoy nature, to explore their creativity.
+Calgarians of all ages wanted to play games, to compete in organized sports, to cheer on their teams, to enjoy nature, to explore their creativity.
 With its focus on horticulture, the Parks department could not be all things to all people.